How to Build an Emergency Fund in India: The Ultimate Step-by-Step Guide

 Quick Summary

-What is an Emergency Fund?
-It is a pool of money set aside specifically for unexpected expenses like job loss, medical emergencies, or urgent house repairs.
-Aim for 6 months of essential expenses.
+Key Takeaways: An emergency fund is a pool of money set aside specifically for unexpected expenses like job loss, medical emergencies, or urgent house repairs.
+Aim for 3-6 months of essential expenses (not income).
+For most Indians, this is ₹1.5 lakh to ₹4 lakh.

 Many Indians jump straight into the stock market or buy real estate without a safety net.
 This is a recipe for disaster.
 If a crisis hits, you might be forced to sell your long-term investments at a loss or take high-interest personal loans.